What You Need Before You Book Dayle

 Dayle was honoured to be asked to present a seminar to a group breakout session.
 Many hospitals are in the process or have already formed “Green Teams”; multidisciplinary committees tasked with turning all aspects of the hospital into becoming more environmentally friendly.
 Some committees even include the hospital CEO to indicate the relative importance of this policy.

-The seminar participants included representatives from housekeeping, waste disposal, laboratories, the Ontario Medical Association, physicians and university professors of medicine.
+The seminar participants included representatives from housekeeping, waste disposal, laboratories, the Ontario Medical Association, facilities management, physicians and university professors of medicine.
 Questions and discussions were excellent and there was substantial interest in minimizing toxic chemical exposure from healthcare fabrics and Dayle’s suggestions for alternative choices on the market.
+Read more

-Londen Inc. hosted several dozen design professionals to participate in Dayle's seminar on June 22, 2010 in Toronto.
+Londen Inc. hosted several dozen design professionals to participate in Dayle's seminar in their showroom.

 Dayle took the "Using something warm to keep cool -- isn’t this mutually exclusive?" concept and turned it on its heels with a timely educational seminar on how designers can effectively use their scientific knowledge about window physics to create conduction, radiation, and convection advantages for not only the heat of summer but the cold of winter.
-The focus on evaluating and selecting the best window products and using effective decorating stategies like Londén’s “Warmer Window Covering” to save clients money, be thermally comfortable and reduce their carbon footprint.
+The focus on evaluating and selecting the best window products and using effective decorating stategiesto save clients money, be thermally comfortable and reduce their carbon footprint.

 "Joy of Contracts" - How to make the experience 'win-win' for you & your clients - February 10, 2010